apache/druid/docs/api-reference/supervisor-api.md

   ```
 </details>

-## Managing Supervisors
+## Managing supervisors

+### Create or update a supervisor

-### Create a new Supervisor or update an existing Supervisor
+Creates a new supervisor or updates an existing one for the same datasource with a new schema and configuration.

+You can define a supervisor spec for [Apache Kafka](../development/extensions-core/kafka-ingestion.md#define-a-supervisor-spec) or [Amazon Kinesis](../development/extensions-core/kinesis-ingestion.md#submitting-a-supervisor-spec) streaming ingestion methods.
+Once created, the supervisor persists in the metadata database.

+When you call this endpoint on an existing supervisor for the same datasource, the running supervisor signals its tasks to stop reading and begin publishing, exiting itself.
+Druid then uses the provided configuration from the request body to create a new supervisor.
+Druid submits a new schema while retaining existing publishing tasks and starts new tasks at the previous task offsets.

 #### URL

 <code className="postAPI">POST</code> `/druid/indexer/v1/supervisor`

-Creates a new Supervisor or updates an existing one for the same datasource with a new schema and configuration.

-You can create a supervisor spec using [Apache Kafka](../development/extensions-core/kafka-ingestion.md#define-a-supervisor-spec) or [Amazon Kinesis](../development/extensions-core/kinesis-ingestion.md#submitting-a-supervisor-spec).
-Once created, a Supervisor will persist in the metadata database.

-Using this endpoint on an existing Supervisor for the same datasource will result in the running Supervisor signaling its tasks to stop reading and begin publishing, exiting itself, and a new Supervisor being created with the provided configuration from the request body.
-This submits a new schema while retaining existing publishing tasks and starting new tasks at the previous task offsets.

 #### Responses